Language

 Sync with system settings

-You can expect the following two scenarios for this display logic:
+The following scenarios are supported for this display logic:

 - If the system language is supported by the SDK, the SDK display language matches the system language.